malayjoshi13/Pehchaan/README.md

 5.2) Conducting comparative analysis between models on parameters such as accuracy, precision, and speed by running them in different pairs to see which detector-recognition model pair works the best. ([useful resource](https://towardsdatascience.com/face-detection-models-which-to-use-and-why-d263e82c302c))

 5.3) Analysing how fine-tuning face recognition models creates better representations of faces passed to it.
+This could potentially take the existing closed-data auto-labeling capability to open-data auto-labeling, where the chances of this tool labeling an image whose reference image is not there in the database, to be "Unknown" will be higher than existing scenario.

 5.4) Extend this project to another use case like from given multiple CCTV videos, locating different positions where a person (missing/thief) was present at a particular time using his/her single image.
 Thus saves time to manually view the whole CCTV footage.
 Another possible use case is tracking movement of all customers just by their faces within a shopping place to enable the experience of cashier-free shopping experience.